beardo/puppet-capistrano-demo/README.markdown

 The reason I set it up this way is so that I can have different versions of files on different stages.
 Mostly I use this for my nginx configuration.
-In the vagrant stage there isn't a hostname but in production there is.
-In staging I block all traffic that isn't from me but I obviously don't want to do that in production.
+In the vagrant stage there isn't a hostname but in production there is and in staging I block all traffic that isn't from me which I obviously don't want to do in production.

 The `puppet/fileserver.conf` file is necessary for using masterless puppet.
-Bascially what it does is tell masterless puppet to look for source files in the root of `/etc/puppet/files/` which is where capistrano uploads them to.
+Basically what it does is tell masterless puppet to look for source files in the root of `/etc/puppet/files/` which is where capistrano uploads them to.
+You can change this and I'm thinking I might change it to `/tmp/puppet` or something because in retrospect I don't really see a reason to keep them persisted.
 In "normal" non masterless puppet these files would probably be somewhere on the puppet master and copied out to the nodes from there but again that's overkill for my stuff.

-`puppet/Puppetfile` and `Puppetfile.lock` are like `Gemfile`
+`puppet/Puppetfile` and `puppet/Puppetfile.lock` are like `Gemfile`
 and `Gemfile.lock` but for puppet modules instead of ruby gems.
 This simplifies installation quite a bit.
 For more information on how to use these see